orblivion/ntfy/.sandstorm/README_DETAILS.md

         * I think it makes requests to parent though.
 * See what happens if I use multiple API URLs.
     * If I use it on two different phones, will I get duplicate Mastodon (etc) notifications?
 Or will it be a different topic per phone?
+        * Because the service sees two different ntfy servers to update.
+Even though it's actually the same server.
+        * What about two phones with the same API key?
     * If I use it for scripts, will it be okay?
     * If I change the "default server" on Android to a new API URL, will all the topics (UnifiedPush and otherwise) continue to work okay?
 (This is sort of an Android app issue)
-    * If something goes wrong, put in some language that we should avoid using different API URLs (which SUCKS UI-wise since it never shows the same one twice)
+    * If it turns out that something goes wrong, we should put in some language that we should avoid using different API URLs (which SUCKS UI-wise since it never shows the same one twice)
+* Try moving to a new grain?
+    * See how fast that updates?
+    * Do I keep all my existing topics?
+Or at least the same notification configs for UnifiedPush even if it changes topics?
+    * If so, that makes the jettison-restart strategy (in case of compromise) fast.